Setting Cadences: Daily, Weekly, Monthly

 • Frequency: Monthly

-• Day of month: Select the calendar day (e.g., the 1st, the 15th, the last day of the month)
+• Day of month: Select the calendar day (1st, 15th, last day of month, etc.)

-• Start time and due time: When the task appears and when it must be completed
+• Start and due time: Defines the task window on that day

 Set Monthly Cadence and Timing